Miciasty/Ashspace/README.md

 4. `GridSpaceMapper3` converts world/local points and AABBs to Ashgrid cell/chunk/chunk-local indices using explicit `cellSize`, `worldOrigin`, and `ChunkScheme`.
 5. All conversions are deterministic and allocation-light value operations.

+> [!NOTE]
-Note: local rotated AABBs are converted through world-space enclosing AABBs, so range results are conservative.
+> Local rotated AABBs are converted through world-space enclosing AABBs, so range results are conservative.
 `FrameGraph3` is mutable and not thread-safe.

 ## 6. Big-O for operations